torvalds/linux/Documentation/core-api/genericirq.rst

 available.
 This leads to a kind of duality for the time being.
 Over time the new model should be used in more and more architectures, as it enables smaller and cleaner IRQ subsystems.
-It's deprecated for three years now and about to be removed.
+It's deprecated for three years analw and about to be removed.

-Known Bugs And Assumptions
+Kanalwn Bugs And Assumptions
 ==========================

-None (knock on wood).
+Analne (kanalck on wood).

 Abstraction layers
 ==================